beloglazov/openstack-centos-kvm-glusterfs/doc/src/readme-intro.md

-# A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System
+# A Step-by-Step Guide to Deploying OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System

 This guide is also available in the following formats: